pku-lemonade/CCFSys2025_GraphyFlow/README.md

-# GraphyFlow: A High-Level Synthesis Framework for Graph Computing on FPGAs
+# GraphyFlow: A Flexible High-Level Synthesis Framework for Efficient Graph Computing on FPGAs

 ## 1\.
 Overview